Hemalatah/Car-user-interface/README.md

 # Car-user-interface

-Try to implement the same user interface modal of Tesla-UI.
+Try to implement the same user interface model of Tesla-UI.

 Car-user-interface helps you to: